We are a group of Land Rover enthusiasts who use a lot of our spare time, improving, tinkering, fixing and using our vehicles.

 - Promote and represent the interests of owners and drivers of vehicles made by Land Rover.

 - Pursue and conduct training programmes and projects which affect four wheel drive touring and the activities of the Club generally.

 - Co-operate with or assist any organisation having objectives and purposes similar to those of the Club in any manner which may further the interest of four-wheel drive touring.

 - Co-operate with and assist all levels of government, land management authorities and the private sector in the needs of four wheel drive touring and initiating the means of meeting those needs.

 - Preserve the Land-Rover marque.

 We provide all the information required for our members to drive legally, sustainably, and responsibly in the countryside both on and off tarmac.
-Access to information and advice includes, regular digital bulletins, and full access to TrailWise2 (TW2), currently the most comprehensive database of Vehicular Rights of Way in Great Britain.
+Access to information and advice includes, regular digital bulletins, recommend the use of TrailWise2 (TW2), currently the most comprehensive database of Vehicular Rights of Way in Great Britain.

 We provide our community with a voice when liaising with stakeholders on matters pertaining to the rights of way and unsurfaced unclassified road network.

 We work with local authorities, National Parks, the Police, and other stakeholders nationwide in a variety of ways.